 CNB e-Statements are online bank statements that look exactly like your mailed paper statements.
 They are a safe, convenient way to view, print, or download your account statements from our Online Banking website.
 We can alert you when your statements are ready and it's FREE.
 To find out how you can sign up for this service, visit one of our 14 offices today.

-Despite continued concern about the health and state of various foreign economies, political upheaval occurring in certain international regions, and other crises occurring globally, the U.S. national economy continued to recover in the first half of 2014, although quarterly results were mixed.
-According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 4.0% during the second quarter of 2014, while the annual rate of growth for the first quarter GDP was revised to a negative 2.1%.
-Growth in real GDP for the second quarter of 2014 primarily reflects increases in personal consumption expenditures, exports, nonresidential fixed investment, state and local government spending, and residential fixed investment, partly offset by decreased private inventory investment and increased imports.
-Locally, total real estate transactions remained stable for the first half of 2014, at 6,219, as compared to the same period in 2013, at 6,216.
+Despite continued concern about the health and state of various foreign economies, political upheaval occurring in certain international regions, and other crises occurring globally, the U.S. national economy continued to recover in the third quarter of 2014.
+According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 3.5% during the third quarter of 2014, in its advance estimate.
+Growth in real GDP for the third quarter of 2014 primarily reflects increases in personal consumption expenditures, exports, nonresidential fixed investment, federal, state and local government spending, partly offset by decreased private inventory investment and increased imports.
+Locally, total real estate transactions increased 2.6% for the first nine months of 2014, at 9,964, as compared to the same period in 2013, at 9,710.